liweinan/tcprest/README.md

 		...
 	}

-* TcpRestServer is extensible
+TcpRestServer is extensible.
 For example, you may use a SingleThreadTcpRestServer during project prototyping phase:

 	TcpRestServer tcpRestServer = new SingleThreadTcpRestServer(8001);